fsnicholas/fsn-setup/README.md

-# Frank Nicholas Personal Arcolinux Setup (fsn-setup)
+# Frank Nicholas Personal Arcolinux Setup

 Installing all my personal settings and applications on `Arcolinux`, with the use of these scripts.